TorstenRobitzki/bluetoe/README.md

 ## Overview

 Bluetoe aims to implement a GATT server with a very low memory footprint and convenience C++ interface.
 Bluetoe tries to make easy things easy but gives the opportunity to fiddle with all the low level GATT details if necessary.
+The main target of Bluetoe is to be implemented on very small microcontrollers.
 Here is an example of a small GATT server:

     #include <bluetoe/server.hpp>
     #include <bluetoe/service.hpp>